ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/optional-chaining-proposal.md

 }
 ```

+In JavaScript, you can **label** statements and then use these labels to control the flow of execution with `break` and `continue` statements.

 `isLoop` marks a keyword as starting a loop like in `_for: createKeyword("for", { isLoop })`,
 which is important
 to know when parsing a **label**, in order to allow or disallow
 continue jumps to that label.

+The `continue` statement can only target labels associated with loops.
+If a label is not associated with a loop, the `continue` statement is invalid.
+The `isLoop` flag helps Babel determine whether a label is associated with a loop, ensuring that continue statements are used correctly.

+When parsing a label, the Babel parser needs to know whether the statement following the label is a loop or not.
+The `isLoop` flag assists in this determination, allowing the parser to enforce the correct usage of `continue` and `break` statements.